Yoshi's Island DS: Development

 Yoshi's Island DS was announced at E3 2006 under the name Yoshi's Island 2, originally featuring only baby versions of Mario, Peach, Donkey Kong and Wario.
-The developer, Artoon, founded by Sonic the Hedgehog co-creator Naoto Ohshima, has made one other Yoshi game — Yoshi's Universal Gravitation — for the Game Boy Advance.
+The developer, Artoon, founded by Sonic the Hedgehog co-creator Naoto Ohshima, has made one other Yoshi game—Yoshi's Universal Gravitation—for the Game Boy Advance.
 Universal Gravitation veered away from the "Nintendo" design; but for DS, Artoon stuck close to the original concept.

 The game retains the classic pastel/crayon visuals from its predecessor.
 Small changes are noticeable: water animation has been improved, the black outlines around objects are not as thick, and the backgrounds are less cluttered.
 However, the visuals are still tightly centered on those of its predecessor.

 Reception

-Yoshi's Island DS received positive reviews, being given high scores by some of the most prominent video game critics.
-These include gaming websites IGN and GameSpot, who gave it 8/10 and 9.1/10 respectively.
-GameSpot's review commented that the developers have "produced a sequel that seems fresh and new while remaining every bit as awesome as the original."
-Multimedia website IGN called it "a solid recreation of the Yoshi's Island elements in a two-screen-high format," and GamePro in their review said that "it's fun and light-hearted play."
+Yoshi's Island DS received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+GameSpot's review commented that the developers have "produced a sequel that seems fresh and new while remaining every bit as awesome as the original".
+Multimedia website IGN called it "a solid recreation of the Yoshi's Island elements in a two-screen-high format", and GamePro in their review said that "it's fun and light-hearted play".
 Reviewers were particularly pleased with how the core gameplay elements are the same as in the previous game.
-GamePro hails it as having "the classical 2D side-scrolling action and colorful pastel artwork that brought Nintendo to prominence," while IGN — although impressed with the game in general — wonders whether or not the developers "stuck too close to the established design in this new game," because having played the previous game "ruins a lot of the surprises."
-Other critics regard this as the best portable Yoshi's game, with the exception of the Super Mario Advance remake of the original Yoshi's Island because, in their context, "(Yoshi) Topsy-Turvy was not there and (Yoshi) Touch & Go was incomplete."
+GamePro hails it as having "the classical 2D side-scrolling action and colorful pastel artwork that brought Nintendo to prominence", while IGN, although impressed with the game in general—wonders whether or not the developers "stuck too close to the established design in this new game", because having played the previous game "ruins a lot of the surprises".
+Other critics regard this as the best portable Yoshi's game, with the exception of the Super Mario Advance remake of the original Yoshi's Island because, in their context, "(Yoshi) Topsy-Turvy was not there and (Yoshi) Touch & Go was incomplete".